portons/react-native-anime/README.md

 Anime is an animation utility for React Native.
 It's built on top of the Animated module, and provides a much simpler API for handling animations.

 The library is still in early development.
-Open issues if you find any bugs.
-Contributions are also welcomed!
+I also need to add a proper API documentation.
+Open issues if you find any bugs, and contributions are also welcomed!

 # Features
 * Animations with durations and delays